List of King of the Hill characters: Connie Souphanousinphone

-Kahn "Connie" Souphanousinphone, Jr. (ຄານ "ຄອນນີ" ສຸພານຸສິນພອນ, ຈູເນີຍຣ໌) (voiced by Lauren Tom) is the American-born 13-year-old daughter of Kahn and Minh.
-She is one of Bobby's best friends and for a time his girlfriend.
-She is a violin player, "A" student, and general overachiever pressured by her mother and father, who hold her to very high standards.
+Kahn "Connie" Souphanousinphone Jr. (ຄານ "ຄອນນີ" ສຸພານຸສິນພອນ, ຈູເນີຍຣ໌) (voiced by Lauren Tom) is the 13-year-old daughter and only child of Kahn and Minh.
+She is one of Bobby's best friends who briefly falls in love with him and becomes his first girlfriend.
+She is a talented violinist, straight-A student, and general overachiever and child prodigy only because her father holds her to very high standards.
 Though it is implied that she works hard because of her overbearing parents, in reality, she does it for herself.
-Connie is named after her ego-maniacal father because he wanted a son.
+Connie is named after Kahn because he wanted a son but was disappointed; if anything, Connie is often embarrassed by his egotistical attitude and rudeness towards others.
+In season 14, Connie is studying for a double major at UT Dallas and was dating Chane Wassannasong casually, with the two having an open relationship.
+However the two broke up when Connie's parents' divorce was revealed publicly and Chane was far from comforting.
+Shortly after this, Connie and Bobby resumed their old relationship.

 John Redcorn

-John Redcorn (voiced by Victor Aaron in 1997, Jonathan Joss in 1998–2009) is Nancy's Native American former "healer" and adulterous lover, and Joseph's biological father.
+John Redcorn (voiced by Victor Aaron in 1997, Jonathan Joss from 1998 to 2025) is Nancy's Native American former "healer", masseur, and musician, and Joseph's biological father.
 He is a former roadie for Winger and lead singer of Big Mountain Fudgecake.
 In Season 9, he began writing and performing his own children's music.
 He works out of his trailer as a masseur, though his clients are generally only women.
 It is implied that he has a history of having sex with them, as Hank is horrified when Peggy goes to see him, and John Redcorn even states to him, "Hank, I consider you a friend.
 I would never heal your wife the way I heal the wives of others."
 He is also active in American Indian rights campaigns, and Dale once helped him with a lawsuit that netted him 12 acres of land from the federal government.
-However, he was manipulated into building a casino on the property, which was later found to be prohibited in Texas, whose tribes forfeit gaming rights for federal recognition, and his property was permitted for hazardous dumping to pay the debt.
+However, he was manipulated into building a casino on the property, which was not—and, as of 2025, still is not—legally permitted to operate in the state of Texas, as their tribes previously forfeited their gaming rights in exchange for federal recognition, and his property was permitted for hazardous dumping to pay the debt.
 Because Dale had been so helpful, Redcorn felt extremely guilty over what he did with Nancy, and ended his affair by encouraging Nancy and Dale to strengthen their marriage.
 Dale re-tailored Redcorn's status as a musician from a mediocre rock singer to a successful children's performer.
-He eventually got back together with an ex-lover and became a dedicated husband and father to the children he had with her.
+He also has a daughter, Kate, whose mother is Charlene.
+Following Joss's death in 2025, a tribute for Joss appeared in the season finale; it is not known if Redcorn will appear in season 15.